kpanda/WsClient/README.md

 About
 ------
 This simple tool helps us to test any web services.
 It uses jQuery for functional or operational and jQuery UI for its rich and flexible UI.
+This tool uses jQuery-UI extensively and most of the codes are taken from jQuery-UI.
 We encourage people to fork / download / create new repo out of this repo.

+To know about jQuery, visit [jQuery](http://jquery.com/) site and to know about jQuery-UI, visit [jQuery-UI](http://jqueryui.com/) site.
+You can also visit [jQuery Project](http://jquery.org/) site.

 Official site
 --------------